 At the end of the day, this song is one of the duo's most famous for a reason.
 Dunn's energy mixed with that little falsetto vocal turn when he says "boogie" makes it more than a '90s country novelty.

 Most think of heavy-hitting, rock-infused tunes when reminiscing about Brooks & Dunn's best songs.
 Yet in 2005, the duo slowed things down for this heart-wrenching yet faith-filled country-gospel selection that Rolling Stone ranked as its 33rd saddest country song of all time.

 It won three CMA awards in 2006: Single of the Year, Song of the Year and Music Video of the Year.

 For additional slowed-down weepers, check out such honorable mention picks as "She Used to Be Mine," "It's Getting Better All the Time" and Roger Miller cover "Husbands and Wives."

 2. "Neon Moon"

-Back to the duo’s first album and their third straight No. 1 single, “Neon Moon” remains one of the band's most popular songs, probably thanks to slow dance DJs across the country.
-Oddly enough, the heartbreak ballad is pretty popular at weddings, despite the words singing the sad tune of a man who drowns the sorrow of his lost love beneath the neon lighting of a bar sign.
+Back to the first album teaming Brooks and Dunn, "Neon Moon" still ranks among the band's most popular songs, probably thanks to slow dance DJs across the country and outside-the-box treatments by Cody Belew and Kacey Musgraves.
+Oddly enough, the heartbreak ballad is pretty popular at weddings, despite it telling the sad story a man who drowns the sorrow of his lost love beneath the neon lighting of a bar sign.